 When I entered college, I gave up gymnastics to devote myself full-time to my studies in graphic design and my snowboarding.
 Soon, my whole life began to evolve around this new passion: my circle of friends, my hobbies, my projects.

-After my first summer in Whistler, I landed sponsors and was slowly making my way into competitions.
-When I graduated, I moved to Whistler for good, with my boyfriend Éric, with the goal of becoming a professional snowboard athlete.
-Shortly afterwards, I landed a graphic design contract with the Telus World Ski and Snowboard Festival, which allowed me to explore all facets of my profession and launch my career with Metamorfic!
-I had everything to be happy!
+After spending my first summer in Whistler, I landed some sponsorships and slowly started making a name for myself in competitions.
+Once I graduated, I moved permanently to Whistler with my boyfriend, Éric, with the goal of becoming a professional snowboarder.
+Shortly after, I landed a graphic design contract with the Telus World Ski and Snowboard Festival, a project that allowed me to explore all aspects of my field and kick-start my career with Metamorfic!
+I had everything I needed to be happy!

 THE ACCIDENT

-At the end of my first winter in Whistler, I headed to the US Open, one of the most influential competitions in the sport at the time.
-With determination, I put in one of my best performances ever, which earned me 2nd place in pre-qualifying.
-The next day, I made it to the qualifiers with the professionals!
+At the end of my first winter in Whistler, I competed in the US Open, one of the most influential snowboarding events at the time.
+Determined, I delivered one of the best performances of my life, earning 2nd place in the pre-qualifications.
+The next day, I was competing in the qualifiers alongside the pros!
 It was the best day of my life!

-Despite a fall on my first run, I knew I still had a chance.
-So I set off on my second run with confidence.
-Everything was going well until I fell again, but this time I couldn’t get up, I couldn’t feel my lower body.
-When the paramedic asked me if I could feel my feet, I knew something serious had happened.
+Despite a fall in my first run, I knew I still had a chance.
+I went into my second run with confidence.
+Everything was going well until I fell again.
+This time, I couldn’t get up.
+I couldn’t feel the lower half of my body.
+When the medic asked if I could feel my feet, I knew something was seriously wrong.

 REHABILITATION

-A week after my operation, I was transferred to Quebec to begin my rehabilitation. Éric was there every day to be with me through this ordeal, and the support of my family and friends gave me added strength.
+A week after my surgery, I was transferred back to Quebec to begin my rehabilitation. Éric was by my side every day, helping me through this challenge, along with the support of my family and friends, which gave me even more strength.

-The athlete in me quickly saw this situation as a new challenge.
-To the staff’s surprise, I had already grieved and was ready to move on.
-Thanks to my gymnastics background, I quickly learned how to make my transfers.
-After walking on my hands for so many years, it was easy for me to move around using my arms!
+The athlete in me quickly saw this situation as a new challenge to overcome.
+To the surprise of the medical staff, I had already come to terms with my injury and was ready to move forward.
+Thanks to my gymnastics background, I quickly learned how to do my transfers.
+After spending so many years walking on my hands, moving around using my arms came naturally!

-After three months, I was on the plane to Whistler.
-My Festival contract was waiting for me, and Éric had left to move our stuff into a new, accessible apartment.
+After three months, I was on a plane back to Whistler.
+My contract for the Festival was waiting for me, and Éric had already moved our belongings into a new, wheelchair-accessible apartment.

 BACK TO WHISTLER

-When I arrived in Whistler, I quickly felt the support of the community.
-A fund-raising campaign was organized to provide me with adapted ski equipment and enable me to return to the mountain.
-For their part, the Festival team set up my workstation at home to ease my transition.
-So I was able to get back to work quickly.
+When I arrived in Whistler, I immediately felt the support of the community.
+A fundraiser was organized to help me get adaptive ski equipment and get back on the mountain.
+Meanwhile, the Festival team set up my workstation at home to make my transition easier, allowing me to return to work quickly.

-I soon got back into sport.
-The first summer, I swam and rode an adapted mountain bike.
-In winter, I started adaptive skiing with my instructor, Chris, who would become a good friend.
-He would also arrange my first bungee jump!
+I soon got back into sports.
+That first summer, I swam and tried adaptive mountain biking.
+In the winter, I started sit-skiing with my instructor, Chris, who would later become a great friend and the one who got me to do my first bungee jump!

-I made several visits to the Vancouver Rehabilitation Centre to monitor my condition and get my first permanent wheelchair.
-I also learned to walk with Canadian braces and crutches.
+I made several visits to the Vancouver Rehabilitation Center for follow-ups on my condition and to get my first permanent wheelchair.
+I also learned to walk using braces and Canadian crutches.

-My boyfriend and I spent three more wonderful years enjoying this little corner of paradise.
-My company, Metamorfic, quickly saw its clientele grow thanks to my initial contract with the Festival.
-It was an incredible experience that gave me the chance to try out every aspect of my profession, while learning English at the same time!
+My boyfriend and I spent three more amazing years enjoying this little paradise.
+My business, Metamorfic, quickly grew its clientele thanks to my initial contract with the Festival.
+It was an incredible experience that allowed me to explore every aspect of my profession while also learning English!

 BACK TO QUEBEC

-In 2004, the time had come to return home to family and friends.
-So we drove across Canada to settle in Quebec City.
-I continued to develop my business and quickly rebuilt a clientele here.
+In 2004, it was time to move back closer to our families and friends.
+So, we embarked on a cross-country road trip to settle in Quebec.
+I continued growing my business and quickly built a new client base here.

-I also do photography and painting professionally.
-I offer my photo services to my Metamorfic clientele for projects accessible to my condition, and my paintings are for sale here on my website.
+I also work professionally in photography and painting.
+I offer photography services to my Metamorfic clients for projects that are accessible to me, and my paintings are available for sale.

-The athlete in me has led me to equip myself for different sports in addition to downhill skiing.
-From road biking to cross-country skiing, wakeboarding, surfing, paddleboarding and, most recently, skating with an adapted field hockey sled.
+The athlete in me led me to equip myself for various sports beyond alpine skiing.
+From road cycling to cross-country skiing, as well as wakeboarding, surfing, paddleboarding, and, most recently, skating with an adaptive hockey sled.

-Over the past 10 years, I’ve become increasingly involved in improving accessibility at various levels, while being a proud ambassador for Sunrise Medical, a Canadian distributor of Quickie and RGK wheelchairs.
+For the past 15 years, I’ve been increasingly involved in improving accessibility on various levels, while proudly serving as an ambassador for Sunrise Medical, a Canadian distributor of Quickie and RGK wheelchairs.

-With the help of a kinesiologist friend, we built Be Wheeling, a website with training videos for people with reduced mobility.
-I also set up an adapted paddleboard club in Quebec City with the help of 3 health professionals.
-This project was taken over by Adaptavie, and allows people with reduced mobility to get out on the water once a week with the help of wonderful volunteers!
+With the help of a kinesiology friend, we created Be Wheeling, a website with workout videos for people with reduced mobility.
+I also established an adaptive paddleboarding club in Quebec with the help of three health professionals.
+This project was later adopted by Adaptavie, allowing people with reduced mobility to go out on the water once a week with the help of wonderful volunteers!

-I still have lots of other projects, and I’m continuing to explore everything life has to offer to challenge myself and get involved in improving accessibility!
+I still have many other projects in the works, and I continue to explore everything life has to offer to challenge myself and get involved in improving accessibility!